 Located in a 19th-century mansion steps from Champs Elysées, Le Clarence is owned by a French luxury company under the direction of Prince Robert de Luxembourg, who also controls three Bordeaux chateaux — Haut-Brion, La Mission Haut-Brion, and Quintus.
 At Le Clarence Prince Robert brings a little piece of Bordeaux to Paris.
 Chef Christophe Pelé (formerly of his own La Bigarrade) orchestrates the kitchen.
 He describes his culinary philosophy as generous, fresh, instinctive and spontaneous.

-David Toutain, photos by Mark Craft
+David Toutain with his egg-in-a-nest, photos by Mark Craft

 At age 20 David Toutain started at Arpège just as Alain Passard was reinventing his restaurant with an all-vegetable menu.
 In less than a year Toutain was promoted to sous chef.
 He then sharpened his skills at Pierre Gagnaire and with Bernard Pacaud at Ambroisie.
 He became a culinary force to be reckoned after he earned a second star in less than six years, a rare accomplishment in Michelin circles.